galaxyproject/galaxy-hub/src/Community/Deployment/GalaxyAtFMI/index.md

 ---
-pagetitle: Galaxy server at the FMI
+title: Galaxy server at the FMI
 ---
 <div class='center'>
 <a href='http://www.fmi.ch'><img src='/YourOrgLogoOrImage.png' alt='Name of your organization' height="200" /></a>